MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/segment-expansion.md

 ## About similarity scores

-The binary classification machine learning model assigns a score to customers in the expanded segment, based on how similar they are to customers in the source segment.
+The binary classification machine learning model assigns a score to customers in the expanded segment.
+The score is based on the similarity to customers in the source segment.

 - Similarity scores below 0.4 are customers the system classified as *not similar* to customers in the source segment
 - Similarity scores between 0.4 – 0.6 are classified as *somewhat similar*
 - Similarity scores between 0.6 – 0.8 are classified as *similar*
 - Similarity scores between 0.8 – 1 are customers the system classified as *very similar*

-Customers with similarity scores below 0.55 are not included in the model output because they are not considered similar enough to the source segment.
+Customers with similarity scores below 0.55 aren't included in the model output.
+The system doesn't consider them similar enough to the source segment.